EmailMeYourLibraryBooks/ewtn-text-lib/texts/Around the throne a glorious band.md

 That saints and holy martyrs trod;
 Wage to the end the glorious strife
 And win, like them, a crown of life.

+## EWTN Hymn Supplement (JESU DULCIS MEMORIA)

+Around the throne a glorious band,
+The saints in countless numbers stand,
+Of every tongue redeemed to God,
+Arrayed in garments washed in blood.

+Through tribulation great they came;
+They bore the Cross, despised the shame;
+From all their labors now they rest
+In God’s eternal glory blest.

+They see their Savior face to face
+And sing the triumphs of his grace;
+“Worthy the Lamb, for sinners slain,
+Through endless years to live and reign."

+O may we tread the sacred road
+That saints and holy martyrs trod;
+Wage to the end the glorious strife
+And win, with them, a crown of life.